Wahroonga: Sports

 The Wahroonga Rugby Club, nicknamed the "Tigers" is the local rugby union team and the suburbs leading local sports team.
 The team plays home games at Cliff Oval in North Wahroonga.
 The team is affiliated with the Gordon Rugby Club, as Wahroonga falls within Gordon's catchment area.
 Knox Grammar School which is located in Wahroonga like other boys private schools considered exclusive in Sydney is a traditional rugby union school.
 Wahroonga doesn’t have a cricket club playing in the suburb, but is represented by name by the St Ives-Wahroonga cricket club who play in nearby St Ives.
 Other nearby cricket clubs include the Kissing Point Cricket Club, in nearby South Turramurra, the local team south of pacific highway. the Normanhurst Warrawee Cricket Club in nearby Normanhurst who shares the 2076 postcode with Wahroonga, the Thornleigh Cricket Club, and the Pennant Hills Cricket Club.
 In rugby league, Wahroonga falls within the catchment area of the North Sydney Bears, officially the North Sydney District Rugby League Football Club, the only team in the Sydney Metropolitan Area without Rugby League representation to have a junior catchment area.
 The Ku-ring-gai Cubs and Asquith Magpies are the local teams.
-The Ku-ring-gai Cubs who play at Memorial Park in Turramurra represent the Ku-ring-gai parts of the suburb, whilst the Asquith Magpies are the local team for the Hornsby Shire parts of the suburb, as their licence club is Magpies in nearby Waitara.
+The Ku-ring-gai Cubs who play at Memorial Park in Turramurra represent the Ku-ring-gai parts of the suburb, whilst the Asquith Magpies are the local team for the Hornsby Shire parts of the suburb, as their licensed club is Magpies in nearby Waitara.